jordansafer/covid-usa/README.md

+# covid-usa
-# covid-usa A simple way to view and program with the latest US Covid data
+## Import the latest US Covid data in JS
-### Courtesy of the NYT for collecting the data
+### See NYT for data: https://github.com/nytimes/covid-19-data

 ## Usage: